-Spa & Hot Tub Chemicals for Dummies
+Spa & Hot Tub Chemicals for Beginners

 This content was previously featured on the Hot Tub Works website.
 Leslie's is proud to partner with Hot Tub Works to bring you this helpful content on lesliespool.com.

 In today's post, we follow up on our popular Beginner's Guide to Spa & Hot Tub Care post, and get more granular with our newest installment: an in-depth look into the basics of spa and hot tub chemicals.

 Although there's currently no such thing as a "Dummies" branded guide book for hot tub chemicals, it doesn't take much for a beginner to learn more about the chemicals needed for a hot tub.
 In this post, we'll explore some basic hot water chemistry topics that might confuse a novice hot tub owner.

 What types of chemicals are needed for a hot tub?